Snapshot: Trinidad

 The architecture is UNESCO-listed to safeguard the town that was established in 1514 by conquistador Diego Velázquez de Cuéllar.
 It has the best examples of well-preserved colonial architecture of anywhere in the country or, arguably, of anywhere in Latin America.

 Plaza Mayor, the main square in the city, is a great place to start exploring.
 At one end of the square sits the largest church in Cuba the Iglesia Parroquial de la Santisima Trinidad.
 At the other end is the Convento de San Francisco.
-The building has variously acted as a convent, church and jail, is now the home of the National Museum of the Struggle Against Bandits – which tells of the capture of opponents of the 1959 Revolution.
+The building has variously acted as a convent, church and jail, is now the home of the National Museum of the Struggle Against Bandits—which tells of the capture of opponents of the 1959 Revolution.
 Climb to the top of the yellow and green bell tower for gorgeous views over the city.

-A view of the Plaza Mayor in Trinidad, Cuba.
+A view of the Plaza Mayor.

-A view of the Plaza Mayor in Trinidad, Cuba.
+A view of the Plaza Mayor.

 The Museum of Colonial Architecture gives visitors a deeper understanding of the types of buildings and architecture styles in the city, as well as showing off a number of customised decorative features that were used in these buildings.